blnknlights/blnknlights.github.io/htb/machines/faculty/faculty.md

     banner()
     payload_gen(sys.argv[1])
 ```
-sending invalid queries in burp earlier an error leaked a source file path to us:
+Sending invalid queries in burp earlier an error leaked a source file path to us:
 ```
 curl "http://faculty.htb/admin/ajax.php?action=save_course"
 ```

-so we can start by leaking that with the mPDF annotation LFI
+So we can start by leaking that with the mPDF annotation LFI
 ```bash
 python3 lfi.py /var/www/scheduling/admin/admin_class.php
                           _____  _____  ______   ______ ___  __   __                  _       _ _